WWE Money in the Bank lineup: The updated card and MITB ladder match entrants - Pro Wrestling Dot Net

 -Rhea Ripley vs. Charlotte Flair for the Raw Women’s Championship.

+-Bianca Belair vs. Bayley in an I Quit match for the Smackdown Women’s Championship.

--Women’s Money in the Bank ladder match (Entrants: Alexa Bliss, Nikki Cross, Asuka, Naomi, Carmella, three TBA)
+-Women’s Money in the Bank ladder match (Entrants: Alexa Bliss, Nikki Cross, Asuka, Naomi, Carmella, Zelina Vega, and two TBA)

--Men’s Money in the Bank ladder match (Entrants: Riddle, Ricochet, John Morrison, Drew McIntyre, Big E, three TBA)
+-Men’s Money in the Bank ladder match (Entrants: Riddle, Ricochet, John Morrison, Drew McIntyre, Big E, Kevin Owens, two TBA)

-Powell’s POV: Drew McIntyre beat AJ Styles and Riddle in a Triple Threat on Monday’s Raw for what appears to be the final Raw spot in the men’s MITB match.
-Kevin Owens is scheduled to face Sami Zayn in a Last Man Standing match on Friday’s Smackdown in another MITB qualifier.
+Powell’s POV: Vega was added to the MITB match by Sonya Deville, Owens beat Sami Zayn to qualify for MITB, and the Smackdown Women’s Championship match was announced during Friday’s Smackdown.
+The final two men’s qualifiers featuring Seth Rollins vs. Cesaro, and Baron Corbin vs. Shinsuke Nakamura will play out on next week’s Smackdown.

 Be the first to comment